-Data sets OHIP, RPDB, PCCF Denominator Ontario population aged 0-105 years from January 2017 to the current available date Numerator Monthly number of mental health and addictions (MHA)-related outpatient visits from OHIP Family physicians/general practitioners, psychiatrists, paediatricians For a definition of MHA-related outpatient visits based on physician specialties and diagnostic codes, see Section 2.3.
-Exclusions See general exclusions in Section 2.1.1 Stratifications In addition to indicator stratifications in Section 2.1.2, also stratified by: Physician specialty • Any specialty • Family physician/general practitioner • Psychiatrist • Paediatrician Visit modality • In-person • Virtual Index Date of OHIP claim Additional specifications The numerator was derived separately from the denominator.
+Data sets OHIP, RPDB, PCCF Denominator Ontario population aged 0-105 years from January 2017 to the current available date Numerator Monthly number of mental health and addictions (MHA)-related outpatient visits from OHIP • Family physicians/general practitioners, psychiatrists, paediatricians For a definition of MHA-related outpatient visits based on physician specialties and diagnostic codes, see Section 2.3.
+Exclusions See general exclusions in Section 2.1.1 Stratifications In addition to indicator stratifications in Section 2.1.2, also stratified by: Physician specialty Any specialty Family physician/general practitioner Psychiatrist Paediatrician Visit modality In-person Virtual Index Date of OHIP claim Additional specifications/ notes The numerator was derived separately from the denominator.
 Exclusions have been pre-applied to the denominator.
 Exclusions for the numerator were applied at index.
-Notes When reporting on visits rather than unique individuals, the numerators for different physician specialties add up to "any specialty."
+Presented as rates, which includes multiple visits per person per month.
+When reporting on visits rather than unique individuals, the numerators for different physician specialties add up to "any specialty."
 A visit is, at most, one claim per patient per physician per service date (individuals may contribute more than one visit to various physician specialties in a calendar month).
 Limitations Rates may be undercounted because some specialists only "shadow bill" (i.e., they submit claims for services provided to patients that are funded through sources other than fee-for-service).
 Data did not capture most non-physician mental health and addictions services.
 General limitations of health administrative data include potential coding errors and lack of clinical detail.